Voidware-Prohibited/ALSXT/README.md

 - Build your Solution in Visual Studio again
 - Once compilation is successful you can now begin using ALSXT in your project

+# Settings

+Most Settings are set in the ALSXT Character Settings Data Assets in the Character Blueprint.
+This is where you would customize animations, sounds, parameters and toggle features.

 # Contributions

 If you wish to contribute, please ensure you are in sync with both ALSXT and ALS-Refactored.
 While I try to stay in sync with ALS-Refactored, at times it may be temporarily out of sync and features may break or need refactoring.